Spring Open Day 2020

 The DCU Spring Open Day is an opportunity to come and explore what Dublin City University has to offer.

 DCU has more than 68 undergraduate courses on offer and caters to over 17,500 students across five faculties: DCU Business School, Engineering and Computing, Humanities and Social Sciences, DCU Institute of Education, and Science and Health.

 Both our DCU Glasenvin Campus and our DCU St Patrick's Drumcondra Campus will be open at our Spring Open Day, the DCU All Hallows Campus will not be open - you can contact us directly if you would like a tour of the All Hallows Campus.

 Who is it for?

-The Open Day is for 5th and 6th year leaving certificate students (or equivalent)/mature/QQI applicants who are considering DCU for entry September 2019 or September 2020 through the CAO.
-You may have missed previous DCU open days so why not use this opportunity to visit us.
-Parent(s)/guardians and friends are welcome but registration is essential and you can register from February 2019
+The Open Day is for 5th and 6th year leaving certificate students (or equivalent)/mature/QQI applicants who are considering DCU for entry September 2020 or September 2021 through the CAO.
+Parent(s)/guardians and friends are welcome.

 What to expect?

 - DCU students and staff available to talk to about courses and student life about undergraduate courses